XuJiandong/ckb-taproot-deploy/README.md

 ### Scenario

 Alice wants to send some coin to Bob.
-She don't know Bob will accept it.
-If Bob doesn't take the coin, Alice want to get the coin back.
+She doesn't know Bob will accept it.
+If Bob doesn't take the coin, Alice wants to get the coin back.
 The taproot on CKB can solve it by following steps:

-1. Alice get the schnorr public key of Bob
+1. Alice gets the schnorr public key of Bob
 2. Alice transfer some CKB to cell locked by taproot lock script.
 The lock script args is a hash of taproot output key.
-   Alice aso embed bob's schnorr public key  in taproot output key.
+   Alice also embeds bob's schnorr public key into taproot output key.
 3. There are 2 possible results:
     - If Bob doesn't accept CKB in several weeks.
 Alice can reclaim CKB by taproot output secret key.
 It uses key path spending.
-    - Or Bob accept the coin by script path spending.
+    - Or Bob accepts the coin by script path spending.